roualdes/314/_build/normal_models/two_means.md

 $$ Y_1, \ldots, Y_N \sim_{iid} \text{Normal}(\mu, \sigma^2) \\
 \mu = \beta_0 + \beta_1 * Feliformia.$$

 There are three pieces to this model that deserve special attention.
 The first thing to notice is that the structure of the model looks identical to simple linear regression.
-This similarity will allow us to unify these two models in coming sections of these lecture notes.
+This similarity will allow us to unify these two models in coming sections of these course notes.
 The difference between simple linear regression and this model rests on the (statistical) type of the x-axis variable, which brings us to the other pieces that deserve special attention.

 The second point to note is that Feliformia is not a numerical variable, like in simple linear regression.
 In the world of statistics, Feliformia in this context is called an indicator variable.
 Indicator variables only ever take on two values, $0$ and $1$.
 Feliformia will be $1$ when predicting or calculating the mean body weight for an animal from the super family Feliformia, and $0$ otherwise.